Why you can stream these canceled HBO shows for free

 (NEXSTAR) – If you never quite got around to watching the HBO smash hit “Westworld” when everyone was talking about it in late 2016, there’s good news.

-Thanks to a deal between HBO and streaming platforms Roku and Tubi, the hit show starring Evan Rachel Wood, Thandiwe Newton and Jeffrey Wright, along with several other canceled HBO shows, are now streaming on 14 new free, ad-supported channels.
+Thanks to a deal between HBO and streaming platforms Roku and Tubi, the hit show starring Evan Rachel Wood, Thandiwe Newton, and Jeffrey Wright, along with several other canceled HBO shows, is now streaming on 14 new free, ad-supported channels.

 The decision to axe “Westworld,” which garnered 54 Emmy nominations, came abruptly in late 2022, just weeks after showrunners were talking about possibly extending the show for a fifth and final season.